Patrik Eliáš: Rookie season and early development (1994–1999)

 Eliáš scored one goal through three games with the Devils to start the 1997–98 season before being sidelined for a week due to back spasms.
 He was reassigned to the River Rats by head coach Jacques Lemaire on 16 October for a conditioning stint.
 Lemaire said the reassignment was not because of Eliáš's back problems but because he wanted him to work harder.
 Within his first two games with the River Rats, Eliáš scored his first professional hat-trick.
-He was recalled to the NHL shortly thereafter as an temporary injury replacement for Dave Andreychuk, but impressed Lemaire enough to remain in the NHL.
+He was recalled to the NHL shortly thereafter as a temporary injury replacement for Dave Andreychuk, but impressed Lemaire enough to remain in the NHL.
 Eliáš was recognized as the NHL's Player of the Week on 3 November after scoring five goals and one assist through three games.
 By the start of December, Eliáš was tied with Václav Prospal for third place in rookie scoring with 10 goals and five assists.
 He surpassed Prospal by the end of the month and secured first place in rookie scoring in January.
 Despite continuing to lead all rookies in scoring, Eliáš was limited to two goals over 15 games in February.
 He was scratched twice before being reassigned to the River Rats on 27 February 1998 to make room for Ken Daneyko.
 While team general manager Lou Lamoriello admitted that he "deserves to play in the NHL," Eliáš was one of three players the Devils could reassign to the AHL without having to clear waivers.
-However, he was almost immediately recalled back to the NHL as an injury replacement for Scott Daniels.
+However, he was almost immediately recalled to the NHL as an injury replacement for Scott Daniels.
 After scoring a goal on 9 March, Eliáš went nearly a month without scoring a goal before breaking the streak on 5 April.
 Despite his scoring struggles, Eliáš was promoted onto a line with Bobby Holík and Randy McKay midway through March.
 He finished the regular season ranked second among rookies with 18 goals and third with 37 points.
 He was subsequently named a finalist for the Calder Memorial Trophy as the NHL's Rookie of the Year.